parvendrakumar/Parvendrakumar/readme.md

 **Software Engineer at XSInfosol**

-- **Duration:** Present
+- **Duration:** July 2022 – Present
 - **Role:** Working on the development, testing, and upkeep of software applications, implementing Human Authentication through PHP, and partnering with interdisciplinary teams to provide solid software solutions.

 ---